Japanese Donuts: Types, Ingredients & Recipe

 Share:

-Perhaps the type of donut that’s most often associated with their brand in Japan is Mister Donut’s signature Pon de Ring donut.
-It has an instantly recognizable shape, which kind of looks like a bunch of smaller round donuts stuck together to form the shape of a ring.
-Any one of their branches will always have them available, and they’re pretty inexpensive, which helps cement their status as a nice, sweet snack for everybody.
+Perhaps the donut most often associated with their brand in Japan is Mister Donut’s signature Pon de Ring donut.
+It has a distinct shape resembling small round donuts joined in a ring.
+These are consistently available at all branches, affordable, and a beloved sweet snack for everyone.

 Pon de Ring donuts vs Mochi donuts

-As for their texture, Pon de Ring donuts are described as having a soft, airy, bouncy texture, meanwhile, mochi donuts are described as having a more dense and chewy texture to them.
+Mister Donut Japan’s official recipe uses tapioca or wheat flour for Pon de Ring donuts.
+Mochi donuts, however, are made with glutinous rice flour, the same as actual mochi, which explains their name.
+As for their texture, Pon de Ring donuts are described as having a soft, airy, bouncy texture.
+Meanwhile, mochi donuts are described as having a more dense and chewy texture.

 Ingredients for Pon de Ring donuts

 As we mentioned earlier, the secret to Pon de Ring donuts lies in the flour used for them.
-The recipe for Mister Donut is said to use tapioca flour, but since they typically use machines that automatically shape the donuts and are meant to create huge batches, there will need to be some adjustments in the recipe for the home chefs who are trying this on their own.
+The recipe for Mister Donut uses tapioca flour.
+Still, since they typically use machines that automatically shape the donuts and are meant to create huge batches.
+As a result, home chefs will have to make necessary adjustments depending on what cooking appliances they have.

-If you want to make Pon de Ring donuts that are as close as possible to the original recipe, while also not causing you any headaches when you’re shaping them into those iconic rings, you can use around a 60/40 mixture of tapioca flour and plain or all purpose flour.
-While tapioca flour in itself is gluten free, if gluten is something you might be concerned about, you can easily substitute the all purpose flour with a gluten free version of your choosing.
+Suppose you want to make Pon de Ring donuts as close as possible to the original recipe while not causing you any headaches when shaping them into those iconic rings.
+In that case, you can use a 60/40 mixture of tapioca flour and plain or all-purpose flour.
+While tapioca flour is gluten-free, if you might be concerned about gluten, you can easily substitute the all-purpose flour with a gluten-free version of your choice.

-However, if you want to step it up a notch, another alternative recipe makes use of all-purpose flour, tapioca starch (not flour), potato starch, and a slightly unusual wet ingredient that we’ll get into in a little bit.
+However, suppose you want to step it up a notch.
+In that case, another alternative recipe uses all-purpose flour, tapioca starch (not flour), potato starch, and a slightly unusual wet ingredient that we’ll get into in a little bit.

-For the recipe that uses tapioca flour, the only wet ingredients you will be needing are eggs and melted unsalted butter.
-For the alternative recipe that uses tapioca starch, you will also need firm tofu, which will be gradually added at the end once you’ve combined all of the other ingredients.
+For the tapioca flour recipe, the only wet ingredients you will need are eggs and melted unsalted butter.
+For the alternative recipe that uses tapioca starch, you will also need firm tofu, which will be gradually added once you’ve combined all the other ingredients.

 Making Japanese donuts!